New England College’s curriculum empowers graduates to achieve their cherished lifelong learning goals.

 Managerial Accounting and Finance for Leadership – 4 credits

 This course equips students to more effectively and ethically lead and influence in situations where financial issues play a key role, with particular attention to public fiscal management.
 This course serves as an introduction to the concepts and principles of financial management and managerial accounting, focusing on the development and use of budgets for planning and control, demonstrating accountability, and establishing priorities within an organization.
 Students will explore the tools and techniques available to maximize the use of scarce resources, and the implications of public funding and cost accounting for programs and initiatives within the organization.
+Special attention is paid to strategies for managing scarcity; the role and implications of financial disclosure; and maximizing the effectiveness of financial managers in interdepartmental decision-making and on cross-functional teams.

-Contract Management – 4 credits
+Economics of Leadership – 4 credits

 Research Methods – 2 credits